 In January, March and April 2001, we issued and sold to investors 9,694 shares of our Series E preferred stock, at a purchase price of \$607.20 per share, for an aggregate purchase price of approximately \$5.9 million.
 In April, May and June 2002, we issued and sold shares of our Series H preferred stock.
 As part of that offering, we permitted any existing preferred stockholders that purchased their pro rata share of the Series H preferred stock to exchange their shares of Series A, Series B, Series C, Series D, Series E or Series F preferred stock for shares of our Series G preferred stock.
 The exchange ratio was equal to the liquidation value of such series divided by the Series G purchase price.
 In connection with the Series H offering, an aggregate of 9,611 shares of our Series E preferred stock with an aggregate liquidation value of approximately \$5.8 million were exchanged for shares of our Series G preferred stock at a price of \$2.00 per share.
 As a result, each share of Series E preferred stock was exchanged for approximately 304 shares of Series G preferred stock.

-Upon completion of this offering, the 5,447 shares of our Series E preferred stock outstanding as of March 31, 2004, including shares of Series E preferred stock issued prior to January 2001, will convert into 5,447 shares of our common stock.
+Upon completion of this offering, the 5,447 shares of our Series E preferred stock outstanding as of March 31, 2004, all of which are held by stockholders who did not exchange such shares for Series G preferred stock, will convert into 1,554 shares of our common stock.

 In August 2001, we issued and sold 13,092 shares of our Series F preferred stock, at a purchase price of \$650.00 per share, for an aggregate purchase price of approximately \$8.5 million.
 In connection with the Series H offering, in April, May and June 2002, an aggregate of 12,322 of these shares of our Series F preferred stock with an aggregate liquidation value of approximately \$8.0 million were exchanged for shares of our Series G preferred stock at a price of \$2.00 per share.
-As a result, each share of Series F preferred stock was exchanged for 325 shares of Series G preferred stock.
-Upon completion of this offering, the 770 shares of our Series F preferred stock outstanding as of March 31, 2004 will convert into 824 shares of our common stock.
+As a result each share of Series F preferred stock was exchanged for 325 shares of Series G preferred stock.

+Upon completion of this offering, the 770 shares of our Series F preferred stock outstanding as of March 31, 2004, all of which are held by stockholders who did not exchange such shares for Series G preferred stock, will convert into 235 shares of our common stock.

 In April, May and June 2002, we issued and sold 31,008,401 shares of our Series G preferred stock, at a purchase price of \$2.00 per share, in exchange for the conversion of outstanding shares of our Series A, Series B, Series C, Series D, Series E and Series F preferred stock having an aggregate liquidation value of approximately \$62.0 million.
 Concurrently with such exchange, we issued and sold 12,561,706 shares of our Series H preferred stock, at a purchase price of \$1.39 per share, for an aggregate purchase price of approximately \$17.5 million.
-Following the issuance of our Series G preferred stock, holders of 24,191 shares of our Series G preferred stock elected to convert such shares into shares of our common stock.
-Upon completion of this offering, the 30,984,210 shares of our Series G preferred stock outstanding as of March 31, 2004 will convert into 30,984,210 shares of our common stock, and the 12,561,706 shares of our Series H preferred stock outstanding as of March 31, 2004 will convert into 12,561,706 shares of our common stock.
+Following the issuance of our Series G preferred stock, holders of 24,191 shares of our Series G preferred stock elected to convert such shares into 6,905 shares of our common stock.
+Upon completion of this offering, the 30,984,210 shares of our Series G preferred stock outstanding as of March 31, 2004 will convert into 8,852,664 shares of our common stock, and the 12,561,706 shares of our Series H preferred stock outstanding as of March 31, 2004 will convert into 3,588,952 shares of our common stock.